meandor/tabitha/README.md

 # Tabitha
-A React table component library.
+A collection of common sass styles and React components to use for micro frontends.

 ## Test
 ```bash